reasonwithoutrestraint/site/Original/Ethics/My Position/Normative Truth.md

 	- The question is still what is the *content* of the judgment that something is a reason, and how can this motivate anyone to do anything?

 Some thoughts:
 - But the question isn't even about the *content* of reasons judgments.
 For a non-cognitivist, there is no content.
 For constructivists, truth is not based on the contents (i.e. one has reason to X only if they judge that they have reason to X, but clearly the judgment that one has reason to X cannot just reduce to this).
 But if the *content* of reasons judgment does not determine what counts as a reason, then what does?
-What is the job description of a theory of reasons.
+What is the job description of a theory of reasons?
 When one says A has reason to X iff p (e.g. p = internalism, some form of externalism, etc.), what are the requirements on p?
 - Perhaps, the requirement is this: if it is true that A has reason to X iff P, then A's recognition of P must entail a judgment that they have reason to P. This will satisfy constructivism and internalism.
-The only way that recognition of P could entail a judgment that A has reason to X (which is itself a motivation; normative judgments are motivating) is if P was intimately tied to A's motiation to begin with (the internalism thesis).
+The only way that recognition of P could entail a judgment that A has reason to X (which is itself a motivation; normative judgments are motivating) is if P was intimately tied to A's motivation to begin with (the internalism thesis).
 Likewise, under constructivism, P just is the fact that A judges that they have reason to X (or that it follows from their normative judgments that they have reason to X).
 Anyone who recognizes this must neessarily recognize that they have reason to X.
 - But why accept this job description?
 This job description may be true for conceptual analysis where you say reasons judgments MEAN a certain thing (even then, such a job description would be controversial), but asserting necessary/sufficient conditions is not conceptual analysis.
 So why accept this?
 E.g. X is yellow iff X reflects light of a certain wavelength, but this does not imply anyone who judges X has a certain wavelength has to judge that it has a certain color (or vice-versa).
 There are a few responses
 	- Perhaps reasons are different because there are no actual reasons properties or relations, unlike color
 	- Perhaps we are actually doing conceptual analysis by positing this job description.
 But I thought non-cognitivism was the conceptual analysis and there is no content of reasons judgments.